Bernardo-MG/maven-site-fixer/readme.md

 A small group of tools for the Velocity templating engine, meant to be used for updating Maven Sites to HTML5, and fixing some structure errors and limitations.

+These are caused by it depending on the old-fashioned Doxia site creator, which creates outdated XHTML.
+The classes offered by this project will take such code and patch it into something more fit to the current web standards.

-To check a project which makes use of this library take a look at the [Docs Maven Skin][docs-skin].
+To check these tools on action take a look at the [Docs Maven Skin][docs-skin], a modern and reactive Maven Site skin.

 [![Maven Central](https://img.shields.io/maven-central/v/com.wandrell.velocity/maven-site-fixer.svg.svg)][maven-repo]
 [![Bintray](https://api.bintray.com/packages/bernardo-mg/maven/maven-site-fixer/images/download.svg)][bintray-repo]